wafibismail/exploring-csharp/games/README.md

 Digital prototypes adds the ability to see how the game feels

-# PAUSED AT PAGE 784 - MIDDLE OF MODIFYING DECK.CS
+# PAUSED AT PAGE 790 - MIDDLE OF MODIFYING CARD.CS

 #### Other Books